archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 Given that Siegfried is set as the file identification tool

-When a transfer that includes the known format <xxyy> is processed with "Perform file format identification (Transfer)" set to Yes
+AND the Processing Configuration in the Administration settings has "Perform file format identification (Transfer)" set to Yes

+When a transfer that includes known formats is processed (e.g. *SampleTransfers/Images*)
-- [ ] Then Siegfried identifies the format as <xxyy>
+- [ ] Then Siegfried successfully identifies the formats during the *Identify File Format* microservice

 ### 6.3